All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 Four hundred candidates, i.e. 10% of all the 6-year olds in Dran, apply every year at the Dranning School of Wizardry.
 Forty of these are selected to be trained as wizards and half of these will fail or drop out (mostly in the first two years).
 And every year twenty 16-year old apprentices graduate after ten years of basic wizard education.
 An additional two wizards are produced elsewhere in the duchy each year through private or informal education of various kinds.

-A typical 16-year old graduate of the Dranning School of Wizardry will have 28 total attribute points (I.e. a human would be ST 6 DX 9 IQ 9 with four additional attribute points), her native tongue, Elyntian(which is usually her native tongue), Literacy(as her mundane talent), Aid, Staff and up to four other skill points in talents and spells.
+A typical 16-year old graduate of the Dranning School of Wizardry will have 28 total attribute points (I.e. a human would be ST 6 DX 9 IQ 9 with four additional attribute points), her native tongue, Elyntian(which is usually her native tongue), Literacy(as her mundane talent), Aid, Staff and up to four other IQ points cost in talents and spells.
 She will have a bag, two robes (wearing one), her staff and 2d-2 * 10 silvers in cash or other possessions.
-Over the next four years of her apprenticeship she will gain and expend 400 XP in raising two points of ST and two other attribute points to be allocated freely, learn up to her current IQ level in spells and talents, and save up to $1000 in cash and possessions.
+Over the next four years of her apprenticeship or other Guild approved vocational training she will gain and expend 400 XP in raising two points of ST and two other attribute points to be allocated freely, learn up to her current IQ level in spells and talents, and save up to $1000 in cash and possessions.
 She will then be a 20-year old 32-attribute $1000 typical starting wizard with a full selection of spells.

 Children trained by the Wizard's Guild to be wizards usually take their one mundane talent point in Literacy, and this can be assumed when converting Wizard wizards to ITL.
 Unfortunately these academy trained wizards have very little "real world" experience outside the academy's walls and so roll one additional die for untalented uses of Woodsman survival, Recognize Value, Business Sense, Detect Traps, etc. If they learn Area Knowledge, Alertness, Detect Traps or whatever then they will negate this penalty in the areas covered by their talents.
 They do have connections in and knowledge of the Wizard's Guild and so roll one less die when working through their school connections to find magic items for sale, wizards who know specific spells, etc.